Private water supplies

-Samples from private water supplies will normally be taken from a consumer tap and then sent for analysis at an approved laboratory.
+Samples will normally be taken from a consumer tap and sent for analysis at an approved laboratory.
 The sampling frequency and the extent of analysis needed will depend on the results of the risk assessment.

 Larger supplies (using more than 10 m³ water per day and serving 50 or more persons) and those serving commercial premises are required to undergo regular 'check monitoring', as well as more extensive 'audit monitoring' on a less frequent basis.

 Small supplies (using less than 10 m³ water per day and serving less than 50 persons) are monitored at least once every five years and more frequently if shown to be necessary by the risk assessment.

 Supplies serving only an individual domestic dwelling will only be risk assessed and tested at the request of the owner or occupier.
-However, single supplies must still register with the council so the private water supply can be placed on the public register.
+However, single supplies must still register with us, so the private water supply can be placed on the public register.

-Any sample that fails to meet the prescribed concentrations laid out in the Private Water Supply Regulations must have an investigation to determine the reason for the failure and to identify what action is needed to improve the supply.
-This may mean further sampling being conducted at the source, holding tanks and / or other parts of the infrastructure to assist the investigation.
+Any sample that fails to meet the prescribed concentrations laid out in the regulations will be investigated to determine the reason for the failure and to identify what action is needed to improve the supply.
+This may mean further sampling being conducted at the source, holding tanks, and/or other parts of the infrastructure to assist the investigation.

 If a wholesome supply cannot be achieved through implementing physical changes to the supply network, the water will require treatment before use.
 A wide range of treatment options are available.

-The Council will charge the costs of carrying out their duties under these regulations to those responsible for the supply.
-Where part of a shared supply is used by some commercial activity, e.g. bed and breakfast, pub, camp site, the charges may be divided between the commercial and non-commercial properties proportionally.
-A breakdown of the Council's charges in respect of private water supplies is available online.
+We charge to cover the costs of carrying out our duties under these regulations to those responsible for the supply.
+Where part of a shared supply is used by some commercial activity such as a bed and breakfast, the charges may be divided between the commercial and non-commercial properties proportionally.
+Please see a breakdown of our charges.